-Jon Faverau, Happy Hogan himself, makes a cameo appearance as both Mr. Narwhal, and a doctor.
+Jon Faverau, Happy Hogan himself from the MCU makes a cameo appearance as both Mr. Narwhal, and a doctor.
 He also did a great job directing.

 Peter Billingsley, (Ralphie from A Christmas Story) appears as one of Santa’s elves.

-Peter Dinklage (Tyrion from Game Of Thrones) makes a brief appearance.
+Peter Dinklage (Tyrion Lannister from Game Of Thrones) makes a brief appearance.
 Perhaps my favorite scene is when he unleashes his inner Lannister.
 If you know what I’m talking about.
 It deserves Bonus Points for making me laugh so hard.

 One scene features a Lego version of The Empire State Building.
 Eleven years later, Will went on to voice Lord Business, the main villain from The Lego Movie.

 The Climax pays tribute to a scene from The Lord Of The Rings.
-The Lord Of The Rings: The Return Of The King also came out the same year as Elf.
+The Lord Of The Rings: The Return Of The King also came out the exact same year as Elf.
 It went on to win an Academy Award for “Best Picture.”

-Naughty: How the heck did baby Buddy manage to get out of his crib?
+Naughty: How the actual heck did baby Buddy manage to get out of his crib?
 Did Tommy from Rugrats offered him a screwdriver to escape his crib offscreen or did Buddy used Goku’s (from Dragon Ball Z) Instant Transmission to teleport offscreen?

 One character brings up Dr. Seuss.
 EGAD!
-That horrible Mike Myers film came out the same year!
+That horrible Mike Myers film came out the same month Elf came out.
 I’ll give this con a pass, because one of them didn’t mentioned The Cat In The Hat!
 If they did, it’ll bring back terrible memories!
+Ugh!